Get actionable insights on how COVID-19 is impacting your business sector.Enquire now

 Ashburn has become a major data center development location.
 DPR Construction and Jacobs Engineering Group contractor are among the major players in providing construction services in the South Eastern region.
 The facilities are expected to commit the 100% uptime service level agreement on network and power along with Tier III and IV standards.
 Several facilities can efficiently manage power, temperature, and environmental conditions via data center monitoring solutions.

 Arizona and Texas in South Western have become major data center locations.
 The monitoring solutions enable facilities to manage power, temperature, and environmental conditions.
 Several facilities in Mid-Western are constructed with multi-level security cover and equipped with perimeter fencing, anti-intrusion system, dual authentication entry, biometric and color-coded key card security, and interior and exterior video surveillance.
-There is a growing demand for IP video surveillance systems in the market.
-In the Western US, operators have adopted real-time branch circuit monitoring for temperature and humidity.
-The country comprises both brownfield and greenfield projects.
-Most of the facilities will be constructed according to Tier III standards, aiming to attain LEED and the Uptime Institute certifications.
+There is a growing demand for IP video surveillance systems in the U.S. data center market.

 INSIGHTS BY TIER STANDARDS